 I have updated this post to share important thoughts and wisdom from Péju Oshin, a British-Nigerian curator and educator based in London, and wonderful writer.
 The Long Journey home to Mother jolted me.
-So much I want to share with you from it but I don’t want to because I want you to read it all.
+There is so much I want to share with you from it but I don’t want to, because I want you to read it all.

 we are forced to pause like no other period in living memory.
 We are forced to see the humanity in others.Péju Oshin, The Long Journey Home to Mother.

 Having had conversations with several colleagues I also need to be more explicit about the anti-racist fundamentals of decolonisation work and the need to recognise the fundamentally racist way in which we often work/are made to work.
 There has been much applause and condemnation in almost equal measure for statements by big museums and arts institutions about their standing with #BlackLivesMatter – the message needs amplifying but who are they to do it given their dark past actions and inactions?
 There are no easy answers and often the words just aren’t there but I would encourage anyone reading this to start the conversation with someone–anyone–and go from there.
 I have reflected on this and updated some of the points on decolonising curatorial practice below.
 [End of update, 2 June 2020]

 They were clearly and genuinely disturbed by what they saw as the triumph of cultural relativism over science’s universalist, humanitarian aspirations.Excerpt from: Paul Turnbull and Michael Pickering.
 “The Long Way Home”.
 Introduction by Paul Turnbull, p.21.